mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 sitting Emperor to trial by combat but the title has remained within the Earatokouea'we pride for nearly three hundred years.
-In fact, the Emperor is a puppet controlled by a junta of military officers, who ensure that no prospective challenger (other than a few carefully- vetted sacrifices to maintain the deception) gets close to the Grand Emperor.
+In fact, the Emperor is a puppet controlled by a junta of military officers, who ensure that no prospective challenger (other than a few carefully-vetted sacrifices to maintain the deception) gets close to the Grand
+Emperor.
 The current Grand Emperor is a poetic young male named Krial, who spends his days wandering the colossal Grand Golden Palace and pursuing his hobby of archaeology.
 Krial is an expert on